Week 3 Assignment 50 Points

 • Day-of Timeline: 9:00 AM setup through 4:00 PM cleanup — what happens each hour

-• Patient FAQ Answers: Common questions donors will ask (e.g., "Does it hurt?", "How long does it take?", "Can I drive after?")
+• Patient FAQ: Answer common questions donors may ask (e.g., "Does it hurt?", "How long does it take?", "Can I eat beforehand?").

-• Emergency Procedures: What to do if a donor feels faint or has an adverse reaction
+• Emergency Procedures: What to do if a donor feels faint or has an adverse reaction.
+Include clear steps for the team to follow.

 5